NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 Newly added facets will show up at the top of the facets panel and can be removed individually by clicking on the red cross to the right of the facet name.
 The default set of facets can be restored by clicking "Reset".

 [![Customize Facet](images/gdc-data-portal-data-facet-tumor_stage.png)](images/gdc-data-portal-data-facet-tumor_stage.png "Click to see the full image.")
-### Results
+#### Results

-#### Files List
+##### Files List

 The Files tab on the right provides a list of available files and select information about each file.
 If facet filters are applied, the list includes only matching files.
-Otherwise, the list includes all data files available in the GDC AWG Portal.
+Otherwise, the list includes all data files available in the GDC Pre-Release Data Portal.

 [![Files Tab](images/gdc-data-portal-data-files.png)](images/gdc-data-portal-data-files.png "Click to see the full image.")